elixir-lang/elixir/lib/elixir/pages/syntax-reference.md

 #=> {:+, [], [1, 2]}
 ```

-Notice that `.` is also an operator.
+Note that `.` is also an operator.
 Remote calls use the dot in the AST with two arguments, where the second argument is always an atom:

 ```elixir
 quote do